Cameos February 2011 (dt)

 So, DP8 event #99 came and went, quite comfortably, quite easily, and the lights of Hudson, across the river, and of the Rip Van Winkle Bridge, attracted our attention as we came and left.

-Monteverds, with most of us commenting on the weather.
-It’s been six grinding
+started at the Monteverds, with most of us commenting on the

 Drinks included a freshly purchased pinot noir, a white, a beer, and diet soda.